iankronquist/zeta/README.md

 - A very easy to use canvas library to render simple 2D graphics and make simple UIs

 - The ability to suspend and resume running programs

+Zeta takes inspiration from JavaScript, but there notable differences include:

+- No `undefined` or `null` values

+- Object properties cannot be deleted

+- Attempting to read missing object properties throws an exception

+- Distinct 64-bit integer and floating-point value types

+- Arithmetic operators do not accept strings as input values

+- Global variables are not shared among different source files

+- The eval function cannot access local variables

+- A distinction between `print` and `println` functions

 ## Zeta Core Language Syntax